Have you noticed the days getting longer? Every morning the sky is a bit brighter, and the sun is gaining strength. Spring is officially here!

-Always make sure to check the label if the item is machine washable.
-Anything that you can’t throw in the washing machine, you should shake out thoroughly outside to remove any dust and loose debris.
-Carpets, area rugs, bath mats and upholstery can be vacuumed with the right attachments to remove all dust and dirt.
-You might also want to consider a professional, eco-friendly carpet cleaning.
+Always check the label to see if the item is machine washable.
+Anything that you can’t throw in the washing machine, you should shake out outside to remove loose debris.
+Carpets, area rugs, bath mats, and upholstery can be vacuumed with attachments to remove all dust and dirt.
+You might also consider professional, eco-friendly carpet cleaning.

-It’s also a great opportunity to take care of your make-up and hair brushes.
-Soak them in warm soapy water to loosen dirt, grime and left-over make-up.
-Afterwards, gently work some natural dish soap or shampoo into them to clean them properly.
+It’s also a great opportunity to take care of your makeup and hair brushes.
+Soak them in warm soapy water to loosen dirt, grime and left-over makeup.
+Afterwards, gently work some natural dish soap or shampoo to clean them properly.
 Rinse them with warm water, then dry them thoroughly.
-For make-up brushes, it’s best to dry them upside down so the water won’t collect in the metal bristle holder!
+For makeup brushes, it’s best to dry them upside down so the water won’t collect in the metal bristle holder!

 When was the last time you cleaned your fridge?
 What about your freezer?
 If your answer is somewhere between “Five years ago.” and “Never!”, then now is the perfect time.

 In order to clean your dryer, first empty the lint collector and clean it with a brush and dish soap, if necessary.
-Spray the inside of the dryer with All Purpose Cleaner and wipe it dry with a microfiber cloth.
-Don’t forget to wipe the seal and the glass door as well, to remove any and all dust, hair and dirt!
+Spray the inside of the dryer with All-Purpose Cleaner and wipe it dry with a microfiber cloth.
+Don’t forget to wipe the seal and the glass door as well, and remove dust, hair and dirt!

-We all have that one drawer (or several!) where we put everything that doesn’t have any other place in our homes.
-Again, this is one of those jobs that seems insignificant (and easy to hide away) when you’re doing a big day of cleaning.
+We all have that one drawer (or several!) where we put everything that has no other place in our homes.
+Again, this is one of those jobs that seems insignificant (and easy to hide away) when you’re doing a big cleaning day.
 But if left undone, it can lead to the accumulation of unnecessary cluttered junk and take away storage space.

-Cleaning your junk drawer can be incredibly cathartic and rewarding.
+Cleaning your junk drawer can be cathartic and rewarding.
 Even better, you can do it while you watch TV!
-Gather reusable containers such as old glass jars, small boxes or plastic containers that you can re-purpose as drawer organizers.
-Set yourself up in front of the TV (we recommend a little bit of Marie Kondo for inspiration) and get to task.
+Gather reusable containers such as glass jars, small boxes, or plastic containers that you can re-purpose as drawer organizers.
+Set yourself up in front of the TV (we recommend a bit of Marie Kondo for inspiration) and get to the task.

-Start by dividing your home into rooms, and big rooms into more manageable sections.
-In every room, separate the work into areas such as overhead cabinets or drawers, and finally divide them into individual tasks.
+Start by dividing your home into rooms and big rooms into more manageable sections.
+In every room, separate the work into areas such as overhead cabinets or drawers and divide them into individual tasks.
 For overhead cabinets, tasks can include wiping the top of the cabinets, cleaning all shelves and the doors on the inside, wiping the outside and underside and cleaning the handle.